escaton/vue-tsc-api/README.md

 While you could create this one-line re-export yourself in your project, this package exists purely for **ergonomics**: instead of maintaining a local file in your repository, you can simply use `require('vue-tsc-api')` or `require.resolve('vue-tsc-api')` wherever you need it.

-**TL;DR**: This package saves you from copy-pasting the same one-liner into every project that needs vue-tsc programmatically.

 ## Installation

 ```bash